 When you ask elementary school children what to think of when they hear the word “Africa,” the following terms will probably sound: Elephants!
 Lions!
 Heat!
 Poor children!
 Thirst!
-Because yes, when we used to have no patience for dinner we were all told: “You are not hungry, you are hungry!
+Because yes, when we used to have no patience for dinner we were all told: ‘You’re not hungry, you just have an appetite!
 In Africa, there they are hungry!”
-Even when Dutch friends come to visit me in Uganda for a vacation, they are surprised that I don’t live in a clay hut and wash my clothes in the river, but have a “normal” house with wifi and hot water.
+Even when Dutch friends come to visit me in Uganda for a vacation, they are surprised that I don’t live in a clay hut and wash my clothes in the river, but have a “normal” house with WIFI and hot water.

 OK, so there are prejudices about Africa.
 You cannot say that all of them are not true either.
 Africa is not poor or rich, cold or hot.
 In fact, Africa is not a country but the second-largest continent on the globe.
 Africa has 54 countries where some 2,000 different languages are spoken.
 The distance between Morocco and South Africa is 11,500 kilometers.
 For the record, the Netherlands and China are only about 7,500 kilometers apart.
 So it is important to understand how diverse a continent is, with countless different cultures, skin colors, religions, cuisines, incomes, arts as well as landscapes.
 Prevailing prejudices only outline and emphasize one part of the story.
 However, as a travel agent, we find that these prejudices play an important role in shaping expectations.
 So we list the most important ones for you!

 Bias 1: Africa consists mainly of dry savannah plains